heshan8/CP3402-2023-Supp-Project/README.md

 ### Step 2: Setup local WordPress in browser
 * Once step one has been completed got to http://localhost:8000/ on your browser to start WordPress
-* Select a language
+* Set language as english
-* Enter a site title, a username, your email.
-  * Copy and store the generated password and the username in a safe location
+* Enter a site title, a username, your email. _(Copy and store the generated password and the username in a safe location)_
 * Click install WordPress
 * Proceed to log in or go to `http://localhost:8000/wp-admin/` and enter the previously saved password and username to log in
 * WordPress is now set up locally